PhilipClarke1/Simulation_Stochastic_Modeling/Sprint3/readme.md

-# Applying discrete distributions to simulation models
+# Application of discrete distributions to simulation models